breakroom/snap/README.md

 ## Testing

+See `Snap.Test` for details about to set up process isolated indexes to allow async testing against Snap.

 If you want to test your app that uses this library, but don't want to have integration tests with a Elasticsearch instance running in you local dev environment, you can mock the responses using a custom HTTP client adapter.